Shawn-edem/Cluster-Ninja-Academy/AI_Course/First_week_assignment.md

 #### **Instructions**:
 - Complete the following exercises.
 - Write your code in a `.py` file and include comments to explain your code.
-- Submit your assignment by the due date [Insert Due Date Here].
+- Submit your assignment by the due date Monday.
 - Be sure to test your code and ensure it runs without errors.

 ---